za233/IDADeflat/README.md

 # IDADeflat
-deflat plugins for ida pro
+deflat plugins for ida pro(not finish yet)